jmagman/flutter-wiki/Desktop-shells.md

 ### Windows

-The Windows embedding is in alpha.
-It is Win32-based, but we plan to support a UWP version in the future as well.
+The Windows embedding is in beta.
+It is Win32-based, a UWP version is in development.

 ### macOS

-The macOS embedding is in alpha.
+The macOS embedding is in beta.

 ### Linux

-The Linux embedding is in alpha.
+The Linux embedding is in beta.
 It is GTK-based; ideally we would like to create a library that allows embedding Flutter regardless of whether you're using GTK, Qt, wxWidgets, Motif, or another arbitrary toolkit for other parts of your application, but have not yet determined a good way to do that.
 Support for other toolkits may be added in the future.

 ### Plugins

-Writing plugins is supported on all platforms, however many plugins do not yet have desktop support.
+Writing plugins is supported on all platforms, however not all plugins have desktop support.
 See [the flutter.dev documentation](https://flutter.dev/desktop#plugin-support) for more details.